Live! (The Police album)

-Live! is a live album by The Police, released in 1995 on compact disc and cassette tape.
-It is the first live album of the band and one of only two covering the period when it was active, the other being Around The World (2022).
+Live! is a live album by the Police, released in 1995 on compact disc and cassette tape.
+It is the band's first live album and one of only two covering their initial period of activity before 1986, the other being Around The World (2022).
 A live album from the reunion tour, Certifiable: Live in Buenos Aires, was released in 2008.